-Interpreting the data, applying it to the right processes at the right time and profiting from the outcome are features that no amount of smartness in the data can deliver.
+Interpreting the data, applying it to the right processes at the right time, and profiting from the outcome are features that no amount of smartness in the data can deliver.

 In a data-driven organization, data is treated as an asset, just as its people are assets.
-With that culture in place, it can trust its people to use its data to bring objectivity to their decision making and transform how the organization works.
+With that culture in place, it can trust its people to use data to bring objectivity to their decision making and transform how the organization works.

-For those readers whose companies are not data-driven: you are in the majority and there are companies out there – such as OrbitMI – that have tools to will help you reach that goal.
+For those readers whose companies are not data-driven: you are in the majority, and there are companies out there – such as OrbitMI – that have tools to will help you reach that goal.